lucbroyden-00/pead-event-study/README.md

 weak to clear the noise bar in this universe.
 Both extreme deciles behave non-monotonically.
-This is consistent with the literature: PEAD has decayed since it was documented in the 1980s, and was always concentrated in small, illiquid, under-covered stocks — precisely what the S&P 500 excludes.
+This is consistent with the literature: PEAD has decayed since it was documented in the 1980s, and was always concentrated in small, illiquid, under-covered stocks, which is precisely what the S&P 500 excludes.

 ## Data and method